openstack/octavia/doc/source/admin/log-offloading.rst

 The administrative log offloading feature of the :term:`Amphora` covers all of the system logging inside the :term:`Amphora` except for the tenant flow logs.
-Tenant flow logs can be sent to and processed by the same syslog receiver used by the administrative logs, but they are configured seperately.
+Tenant flow logs can be sent to and processed by the same syslog receiver used by the administrative logs, but they are configured separately.

 All administrative log messages will be sent using the native log format for the application sending the message.